M4700F/Honeypot/README.md

 ./run-tunnel.sh
 ```

 Prints a public `tcp://<random>.pinggy-free.link:<port>` address that forwards straight to the honeypot.
 Free-tier Pinggy sessions expire after ~60 minutes; the script auto-reconnects.
+The tunnel runs in `tcp+x:haproxy` mode, which makes Pinggy prepend a PROXY protocol header carrying the real client IP — the honeypot's listener parses this transparently (see Issues below for why this matters).

 ## The build process